Hyperhook/katas/README.md

 # Rules

-Max of 1 unique prefixes
+- Max of 1 unique prefix
+- Enchantment selection should be randomized
-Randomized, we can’t roll into an existing enchantment.
+- We can’t re-roll into an existing enchantment
-Probability of losing the enchantment
+- 1/10 probability of losing the enchantment

 # Starting point